tytydraco/yessleep/out/Orion_Pest_Control_The_Hungry_Man.md

 For the duration of that training session, the Replacement’s grunts remained in the background of our sparring.
 But while pinned, I heard them as if they were right next to me.

 “So damn stubborn.”
 Iolo remarked.
-“Pain in the arse, is what you are.”
+“Pain in the ass, is what you are.”

 Silently promising that I'd nick him with the iron blade as revenge, I glared at him.
 “I yield.”